 Back in the 1920s, Coco Chanel lured customers through the doors by ordering the salespeople at her Parisian boutique to spritz stores with her now-famous No. 5 fragrance.

 Although it's not a recent phenomenon – scent marketing has matured into an authentic marketing technique and, according to its advocates, a very effective one.

 Lead by the nose

-Alex Cosic is the national sales manager for international scent marketing company, Air Aroma.
-He says the dramatic move towards online shopping means only one thing for brands: the renewed need for a competitive edge.
+Alex Cosic is the national sales manager for scent marketing company, Air Aroma.
+He says the dramatic move towards online shopping means, more than ever, brands need a competitive edge to survive.